Micah Silverman

 Actions

-Micah Silverman leads Security Advocacy for Snyk.
-With 29 years of Java Experience (yup, that's from the beginning), he's authored numerous articles, co-authored a Java EE book and spoken at many conferences.
-He's a maker, who's built full size MAME arcade cabinets and repaired old electronic games (http://afitnerd.com/2011/10/16/weekend-project-fix-dark-tower/).
-He brings his love of all things Security and Java to a conference near you!
+Micah is Snyk's Director of Security Relations.
+With 30 years of Java Experience (yup, that's from the beginning) and 23 years as a security professional Micah's authored numerous articles, co-authored a Java EE book, and spoken at many conferences.
+He's a maker, who's built full-size MAME arcade cabinets and repaired old electronic games (http://afitnerd.com/2011/10/16/weekend-project-fix-dark-tower/).
+He brings his love of all things security and Java to a conference near you!

 Area of Expertise